ccloc

 --dump

-Write each stage to file.
-Requires definition of configuration parameters in section ‘output.dump’.
+Write each processing stage to file.
+Requires configuration of ‘output.dump.directory’.